Weather Underground: Investigation and trial

 Felt and Miller attempted to plea bargain with the government, willing to agree to a misdemeanor guilty plea to conducting searches without warrants—a violation of 18 U.S.C. sec.
 2236—but the government rejected the offer in 1979.
 After eight postponements, the case against Felt and Miller went to trial in the United States District Court for the District of Columbia on September 18, 1980.
 On October 29, former President Richard Nixon appeared as a rebuttal witness for the defense, and testified that presidents since Franklin D. Roosevelt had authorized the bureau to engage in break-ins while conducting foreign intelligence and counterespionage investigations.

 It was Nixon's first courtroom appearance since his resignation in 1974.
 Nixon also contributed money to Felt's legal defense fund, with Felt's legal expenses running over $600,000.
 Also testifying were former Attorneys General Herbert Brownell Jr., Nicholas Katzenbach, Ramsey Clark, John N. Mitchell, and Richard G. Kleindienst, all of whom said warrantless searches in national security matters were commonplace and not understood to be illegal, but Mitchell and Kleindienst denied they had authorized any of the break-ins at issue in the trial.

 The jury returned guilty verdicts on November 6, 1980.
 Although the charge carried a maximum sentence of 10 years in prison, Felt was fined $5,000.
 (Miller was fined $3,500.)
 Writing in The New York Times a week after the conviction, Roy Cohn claimed that Felt and Miller were being used as scapegoats by the Carter administration and that it was an unfair prosecution.
-Cohn wrote it was the "final dirty trick" and that there had been no "personal motive" to their actions.
+Cohn wrote it was the "final dirty trick" and that there had been no "personal motive" for their actions.

 The Times saluted the convictions, saying that it showed "the case has established that zeal is no excuse for violating the Constitution".
 Felt and Miller appealed the verdict, and they were later pardoned by Ronald Reagan.